9xbt/upOS/README.md

 1. Set up segmentation
 2. Get into unreal mode
-3. Load the next phase using int 13h at address 10000h
+3. Load the next phase using interrupt 13h
 4. Jump to the next stage

 #### Stage 2